dhoehl/dg-report-generator/README.md

 java DgReportGenerator "<path-to-your-csv/csvFile.csv>"

 # Known issues
-The exported csv do NOT provide any hint of wether the asset is a sock or not.
+The exported csv does NOT provide any hint of whether the asset is a sock or not.
 Right now this is determined by analysing the name.
 This of course is an incomplete list and also introduce subtle bugs.
 If a stock contains the same characters it will be in a wrong group.